I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 Later "a mini Commodore 64" in black skin was realised.
 It comes with matching black joystick but has fewer and completly other build in games that are more modern.
 It can also play "Commodore 64" games on USB sticks like original edition.
 It can also save homemade BASIC programs on USB.

-I rated this in pure retro style feeling but a "Amiga 500 mini" combined with the emulator "Pandory V2 system" USB system makes it a very strong retro gaming computer that can almost compete with a "Evercade" machines even trought "Evercade" machine has other plusses.
+I rated this in pure retro style feeling but a "Amiga 500 mini" combined with the emulator "Pandory V2 system" or "Pandory V2 system" USB system makes it a very strong retro gaming computer that can almost compete with a "Evercade" machines even trought "Evercade" machine has other plusses.
 "Evercade" has better sound and graphics, especially the better arcade games, while "Pandory V2 system" emulates and has games on retro consoles that is not part of "Evercade" plattform and has even has games from consoles that "Evercade" emulation supports but are still games that still never will be realised on "Evercade" collections.
+But since other computers, particuallry "The C64 MAXI" and even "Amiga 500 mini" , can use "PCUAE" system all computer in series has potential multi computer modes but on the paper "The A500 mini" has best hardware, followed by "The C64" maxi.

 After much troubles I finally managed to find retro HDMI versions of "Mini Nintendo" and "Mini Super Nintendo".
 I never owned any of the original machines but two of my classmates had it and others like me played "Sega Megadrive" instead.
 Both machines has a collection of build in games but can not play any other games like old cartridges.

 "Sega Megadrive Flashback HD" console has a larger internal game collection than both "Nintendos" combined and can also play original cartridges.
 But the "Sega Megadrive Flashback HD" has a minor minus that is can not handle for example "Master System" converters or cartridges attached to cartridges so "Sonic & Knuckles" cartridge it detected and playable but the piggy pack connection to other cartridges does not work.
 "Sonic and Knuckles" is also included in the list of internal games so no need for that cartridge.
 I also assume that special cartridges with special intergrated chips like "Virtua Racer" does not work either but I dont own that cartridge so I can not test it.
+The "Sega Megadrive Flashback HD" has however also terrible sound on some cartridges like "Wonderboy in Monster World" compare to original "Sega Megadrive" machines.
 "Sega Megadrive Flashback HD" has an however plus in that the joypads are wireless so better range than default controllers in both "Nintendos".
 It even exists extensions wires to both "Nintendos" joypads and 3rd party joypads for both "Nintendos".

 One thing to note are that of "Sega Megadrive Flashback HD" internal collection of games "Sonic 3" is not included becouse of licens reasons with the music.
 As I understand the soundtrack for "Sonic 3" was written by Michael Jackson.
 I own it on orignal cartridge since the old days so for me no problem.
 Instead it has for some, but not all, of "Segas" 8 bit only "Sonic" games like "Sonic Chaos" and "Sonic Triple Trouble" intergrated into the machine.
 I have got a copy of a "Prince of Persia" cartridge for "Megadrive" and the cartridge was first detected but the game did not start.
 Then I switched to an other electrical outlet and the cartridge started to work so if using normal cartridge and they dont work then try an other electrical outlet, I got inspiration to try this out becouse of "Evercade" problems that I solved this way after suggestion from ChatGPT so I thought maybee both machines problems could be solved the same way and it did.
 In the future I will only used the same electrical outlet for all my machines, they already share same HDMI cabel to the TV connected to a HDMI switch where I have one cabel that is flexible and an other is connected to my Blu Ray player.